carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

 Just by wrapping your elements in a div with the class "ui container," you'll automatically get a nice padding around your elements.
 This is all defined in Semantic UI, so you don't have to manually adjust the padding in your stylesheet at all.

-Semantic UI has a lot of
+With Semantic UI, I can easily design websites that look a lot more